mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Multi-Barrel Weapons
 A weapon can have multiple barrels, which can be achieved in different ways.
-For this reason multi- barrel configuration is not always considered a receiver feature.
+For this reason multi-barrel configuration is not always considered a receiver feature.
 A multi-barrel configuration can either be complete or partial.
 Complete barrels include a breach, and sometimes a firing mechanism as well.
 If so, all